 – Vitamin D3 deficiency.
 There is a growing amount of research which suggests that a lack of vitamin D could be an important factor in causing autoimmune diseases including type 1 diabetes.
 Almost every person in England is deficient in vitamin D which is very important for human nervous and immune system.

 In his bestselling book “China Study” Prof Colin Campbell wrote that, “Autoimmune diseases in general become more common the greater the distance from the equator.
 This phenomenon has been known since 1922.”
-This statement leads us to a simple conclusion that Hashimoto disease may have a lot to do with the vitamin D (“sun vitamin”) deficiency as well as the modern unhealthy lifestyle of North America or Europe.
+This statement leads us to a simple conclusion that type 1 diabetes has a lot to do with vitamin D (“sun vitamin”) deficiency as well as the modern unhealthy lifestyle.
 Read more about vitamin D >

 – Magnesium, Zinc, and Selenium deficiency.

 – Toxins: Mercury (from dental fillings, tap water, fish, flu shots, etc.) lead, fluoride, and other toxins.